-- 57. A municipal court clerk violates Section 36.02 of the Penal Code when he or she accepts money from a citizen to destroy, conceal, or remove traffic citations from the court files even though the clerk never did destroy, conceal, or remove the citations. - 58.
-A municipal court clerk may accept payment for making a speech that he or she has been asked to make because he or she is a court clerk. - 59.
-A municipal court clerk may accept food, transportation, and lodging from an organization for whom he or she is making a speech. - 60.
-A municipal judge or clerk may accept free tickets to a college football game from the dean of a private college that is in the city where the municipal judge's court is located. - 61.
-A municipal court clerk may accept gifts from his or her mother. \\\\
+True of Taise 56.
+A municipal court clerk violates Section 36.02 of the Penal Code when he or she accepts money from a citizen to destroy, conceal, or remove traffic citations from the court files even though the clerk never did destroy, conceal, or remove the citations.

+- 57. A municipal court clerk may accept payment for making a speech that he or she has been asked to make because he or she is a court clerk. \\\\ - 58.
+A municipal court clerk may accept food, transportation, and lodging from an organization for whom he or she is making a speech. - 59.
+A municipal judge or clerk may accept free tickets to a college football game from the dean of a private college that is in the city where the municipal judge's court is located. \\\\ - 60.
+A municipal court clerk may accept gifts from his or her mother.